 - It requires the less window size as compared to go-back-n protocol.

 If the sender does not receive any ACK or the ACK is lost or damaged in between the transmission.
-The sender waits for the time to run out and as the time run outs, the sender retransmit all the frames for which it has not received the ACK.
+The sender waits for the time to run out and as the time run-outs, the sender retransmits all the frames for which it has not received the ACK.
 The sender identifies the loss of ACK with the help of a timer.

 Key Differences Between Go-Back-N and Selective Repeat